sofa-framework/doc/components/shader/oglshadervisualmodel.md

 <!-- generate_doc -->
 # OglShaderVisualModel

-Visual model for OpenGL display using Glew extensions
+Visual model for OpenGL display using a custom shader.

 ## Vec3d